Don’t Fear the Machines: Why Letting Google and Facebook’s Algorithms Manage Your User Acquisition Advertising Is a Good Idea

 - Our whitepapers

-One last word for UA teams worried about these changes: Given the speed and intensity most of us live at now, and the pressures most UA managers are under, should we really worry about machines taking over granular campaign management?
+There is one last word for UA teams worried about these changes.
+Given the speed and intensity most of us live at now, and the pressures most UA managers are under, should we really worry about machines taking over granular campaign management?
 Did you not have enough to do?
 Were you that one-in-a-thousand person just sitting around, twiddling their thumbs?

 UA managers have an opportunity to stay ahead of the algorithms.
 They can pivot away from quantitative tasks that can now be automated, and pivot toward creative strategy and optimization skills the algorithms haven’t mastered.